PediatricOpenTargets/documentation/README.md

 ---

-For documentation on previous versions of the Molecular Targets Platform, please see [v1](past_versions/v1.md).
+For documentation on previous versions of the Molecular Targets Platform, please see either [the most recent previous version](past_versions/v1.md) or, for older versions, please see [the archive](past_versions/).

 ---